duereg/manager-readme/README.md

  - Grow your expertise
  - Learn different technologies
  - Be ready to explore and try new things
- - It is fine to not understand a task.
-It is NOT OK to believe that you will never be able to understand it
+ - It's fine to not understand a task.
+It's NOT OK to believe that you will never be able to understand it
  - Working hard and a willingness to accept that you don’t know everything trounce any particular aptitude
  - The ability to learn is a skill that you can choose to improve or let stagnate